-Jenny Woolsey is an Australian children’s author and motivational speaker on the theme, Be Weirdly Wonderful!
-Embrace your difference.
+Jenny Woolsey is an Australian children’s author and motivational speaker on the theme, Embrace your difference and love your uniqueness.
 She is an educator, blogger and advocate for disability equality, facial differences, Down syndrome and inclusive education.

 Jenny visits schools and speaks on diversity, facial differences, bullying, mental health and being kind to others.
 She encourages children to be their true selves.
 Jenny was born with a rare craniofacial syndrome and is visually impaired, and her children have disabilities.
 Diversity and difference are her life.

 Jenny has written five children’s/YA novels and been included in six anthologies.
 Her stories have been sold internationally, received honourable mentions and been longlisted in competitions.